Fertiliser storage sheds are in high demand ! This is largely due to volatile fertiliser prices and unreliable supply.

 The fertiliser shed design and configuration that you choose will impact the price of your shed.

 A fully enclosed shed design with concrete panels is the most secure way to store granular fertiliser.
-However, it is more expensive than the alternative: just dedicating a few bays of your shed to fertiliser storage.
+However, it does have a higher initial cost than just dedicating a few bays of your shed to fertiliser storage.

-The majority of fully-enclosed fertiliser sheds we have built either have access from both gable ends or doors right along one side.
-This allows more than one type of fertiliser to be stored in the same shed, segregated by concrete panel dividing walls.
+The majority of fully-enclosed fertiliser sheds we have built either have access from a gable end or doors right along one side.
+These designs work well with t-walls or l-walls to allow more than one type of fertiliser to be stored in the same shed.

 Like most construction projects, the size of your fertiliser shed will directly impact the cost.
 This is simply because the bigger the shed, the more materials and labour that are required – therefore your project will cost more.

-Having said that, like grain sheds, larger capacity fertiliser sheds are generally more cost-effective per tonne.
+Having said that, like grain sheds, the larger the fertiliser shed, the more cost-effective per tonne.

-Materials are obviously essential to your fertiliser shed and they contribute significantly to the cost of your project.
+Materials are one of the main contributors to the cost of your project.
 The main material costs to consider are the structural steel, the cladding, corrosion protection and concrete panels.

 How Can I Save Money On My Fertiliser Shed?